Leong Sin Nam: Rendering assistance to the Chinese government in China

-Leong Sin Nam was a Chinese Revolutionary like Dr. Sun Yat Sen who wanted a complete overthrow of the Ching Dynasty.
-Dr. Sun managed to set up the Ipoh branch of the Tung Meng Hui with the help of Wang Ching-wei in 1907 after much opposition from the Reformists led by Foo Choo Choon in Ipoh.
+Leong Sin Nam was a Chinese revolutionary like Sun Yat-sen who wanted a complete overthrow of the Qing dynasty.
+Sun managed to set up the Ipoh branch of the Tongmenghui with the help of Wang Jingwei in 1907 after much opposition from the Reformists led by Foo Choo Choon in Ipoh.
 The Reformists wanted to establish a constitutional monarch in China.
-However, Foo had a change of heart following the Wuchang Uprising which led to the collapse of the Ching Government on 10 October 1911 and threw his full support behind the revolution.
+However, Foo had a change of heart following the Wuchang Uprising which led to the collapse of the Qing government on 10 October 1911 and threw his full support behind the revolution.
 The Principal Leaders of the Tung Meng Hui Branch in Ipoh were Teh Lay-seng, Lee Guan-swee, Au Sheng-kang and Leong Sin Nam.
 The Malayan Tung Meng Hui movement, not registered with the Registrar of Societies, was institutionalised through underground branches and front organisations, including reading rooms and theatrical troupes.
 Singapore served as regional headquarters for the movement until 1908 and Penang from 1909 to 1911.

 The main function of the reading rooms was to raise the revolutionary consciousness of the Chinese through the provision of reading materials including books, magazines, journals and newspapers.
 They also served as screening and recruiting offices for new members.
 The theatrical troupes were used to spread revolutionary messages and were more popular, effective and appealing to the illiterate labourers.
 The newspapers were important in sustaining the anti-Manchu feelings among the literate sector of the Chinese community and later the political climate in China.